 - Everyone age 5 and up can get a Pfizer or Moderna vaccine.

 - The Johnson & Johnson (J&J) vaccine is authorized for people 18 and older who only have access to the J&J vaccine, or who cannot receive a Pfizer or Moderna vaccine for medical reasons.
 The U.S. Food and Drug Administration updated its J&J guidance due to a rare but serious blood clotting disorder associated with the one-shot vaccine.

-- New Jersey's COVID-19 data dashboard is tracking how many people have been vaccinated in the state.
+The state's COVID-19 data dashboard is tracking how many people have been vaccinated.

 Who’s eligible for booster shots?